 - Billing Delay Length - Determines the delay between the subscription term renewing and the payment being processed

 - Billing Delay Unit - The unit of time for Billing Delay Length

-TRUE, the subscription is processed on the Next Renewal Date and will charge the customer on the Next Billing Date.
+TRUE, StoreConnect will charge the customer on the Next Billing Date.
 The Next Renewal Date and Next Billing dates are then updated to the next term unless payment fails in which case the subscriptions payment is considered ‘delinquent’.

 If a subscription payment fails the

-Delinquent Date will be set to the date of the failure, and the
+Delinquent Date will be set to the date of the first failure, and the

-Delinquent Reason will be set with any message returned by the payment provider (e.g. “Card Expired”).
+Delinquent Reason will be set with a date and any message returned by the payment provider (e.g. “Card Expired”).